lmilburn/GolfBooker/README.txt

 - Going to divide the code up into smaller functions so that things are a bit cleaner.
 - For cleaning purposes, I may not search for elements using their full XPATH any more.
 - Going to add a trial/demonstration version which proceeds to the confirmation page, but doesn't hit checkout.
-- May develop a separate version which assumes the user is already logged in
+- May develop a separate version which assumes the user is already logged in and has all of their prefences selected; all that would occur is the search for an appropriate time,   the confirmation, and checkout.